 Kansas has the highest sales tax on food in the country.
-Brandon will push to eliminate the sales tax on food in Kansas
+Brandon will push to reduce the sales tax on food in Kansas.

 In order to create new jobs that pay a living wage, we must clean up the failed, Brownback disaster in Topeka.

 Kansas needs a fair, balanced, and predictable tax structure that protects the middle class and working families.

 We have an obligation to constitutionally fund our public K-12 schools and equitably allocate those resources in Olathe Public Schools and the Shawnee Mission School District.

 We must invest in tomorrow's leaders by ensuring all students are prepared to enter community colleges, technical and vocational schools, or four-year universities.

 Cuts to higher education have exceeded $100 million during the Brownback Administration.
 As your state representative, Brandon worked to restore funding for higher education, keeping tuition rates flat for two years in a row.
 We must invest in higher education by:

 Recruiting and educating university students who will become the future workforce of Kansas.

 Attracting and retaining the strongest faculty talent who are dedicated to supporting students.